achenio/Telemedicine-portal/documentation/docs.md

 - Secure forms to register with personal data and login credentials.
 - Backend validates unique constraints on email, username, and ID codes.
-- Passwords are securely hashed before storage.
+- Passwords are securely hashed using the bcrypt algorithm before storage.

 ---